levsero/test_embed/doc/zesettings.md

 ### Contact options settings

-The widget's `contactOptions` object, which represents an element that lets the user choose between starting a chat or submitting a ticket, has the following settings:
+The widget's `contactOptions` object, which represents a component that lets the user choose between starting a chat or submitting a ticket, has the following settings:

 * enabled (Boolean)
 * [contactButton](#contactbutton)